rodrigozr/sqs-grep/user-scripts.md

 # Using custom user-provided scripts with `sqs-grep`
 `sqs-grep` supports custom message processing by providing a script file with the `--scriptFile` option.

-Script files are **NodeJS modules**, written in JavaScript, and they will be directly loaded by sqs-grep.
+Script files are [NodeJS modules](https://www.w3schools.com/nodejs/nodejs_modules.asp), written in JavaScript, and they will be directly loaded by sqs-grep.
 This means that you should **NEVER** use scripts from unknown sources, since those scripts will have full access to your computer.